Advanced data security for Azure SQL Database

 - Vulnerability assessment is an easy to configure service that can discover, track, and help you remediate potential database vulnerabilities.
 It provides visibility into your security state, and includes actionable steps to resolve security issues, and enhance your database fortifications.

-- Threat detection detects anomalous activities indicating unusual and potentially harmful attempts to access or exploit your database.
+- Advanced Threat Protection detects anomalous activities indicating unusual and potentially harmful attempts to access or exploit your database.
 It continuously monitors your database for suspicious activities, and provides immediate security alerts on potential vulnerabilities, SQL injection attacks, and anomalous database access patterns.
-Threat detection alerts provide details of the suspicious activity and recommend action on how to investigate and mitigate the threat.
+Advanced Threat Protection alerts provide details of the suspicious activity and recommend action on how to investigate and mitigate the threat.

 Enable SQL ADS once to enable all of these included features.
 With one click, you can enable ADS for all databases on your SQL Database server or managed instance.
 Enabling or managing ADS settings requires belonging to the SQL security manager role, SQL database admin role or SQL server admin role.